 If you are opening a business in a new field, make sure it’s one where providing great service is enough.

-Once you have experience opening your first business, opening businesses in other fields becomes easier because you have learned from the mistakes of your first business.
+Once you have experience opening your first business, opening businesses in other fields becomes easier because you learn from your mistakes.

 When thinking about how to start a business, it’s important to remember that every business is a solution to a problem.
 If you have the problem, someone else probably does too.
 If you are doing something and think: